Generic Name: propafenone (proe PAF e none)

 What is propafenone?

-Propafenone is in a group of drugs called Class IC anti-arrhythmics.
-It affects the way your heart beats.
+Propafenone is a Class IC anti-arrhythmic that affects the way your heart beats.

 Propafenone is used in certain situations to prevent serious heart rhythm disorders.